monsoonmaelstrom/book2/book2.md

 I want to reject them, but he’s right.
 I need this.
 I need it so much more than he does.
 I need him to be safe from her.
 And I need to talk to her.
 And I need a gods damned failsafe.
 I need all of it.

 “Fine.
-Deal,” I tell him, as I stand back up and extend my hand toward him.
+Deal,” I agree, as I stand back up and extend my hand toward him.

 He clasps his hand around mine, and uses it to pull me closer to him.

-“I’m still mad,” I tell him as he wraps his arms around me.
+“I’m still mad,” I inform him as he wraps his arms around me.

 “I know.”